rossmc/light-parallax-scroll/README.md

-Light Weight Parallax Scroll
+Lightweight Parallax Scroll
 =====================

-Simple light wight parallax scroll script.
+Simple lightweight parallax scroll script.

 It simply scrolls elemnts at different speeds/direction in relation to the rest of the DOM.
 Four parallax effects have been defined in the script but more can easily be added as you need them.